ewhite2142/Capstone/README.md

 ## **Classifying Mountains Using Neural Networks**

-This project attempts to use a convolutional neural network ("CNN") to classify mountains \(let's call them "summits"\) into certain categories, specifically \(i\) whether the summit is a named a "Mount", "Mountain", or "Peak", or \(ii\) which state the summit is in.
+This project attempts to use a convolutional neural network ("CNN") to classify photos of mountains \(let's call them "summits"\) into certain categories, specifically \(i\) whether the summit is a named a "Mount", "Mountain", or "Peak", or \(ii\) which state the summit is in.

 Note: Slides for my Capstone presentation can be found here: [https://docs.google.com/presentation/d/1oR0iwLZyZSEdzCkZShvnvSCauiFH91rXPOSVbUvOIE0/edit?usp=sharing](https://docs.google.com/presentation/d/1oR0iwLZyZSEdzCkZShvnvSCauiFH91rXPOSVbUvOIE0/edit?usp=sharing)